-Healthy Blueberry Scones
+Blueberry Scones with Almond Flour

-The perfect and healthy way to use blueberries this summer for the whole family to enjoy.
+You can’t find a better way to use blueberries this summer for the whole family to enjoy.

-What Ingredients are in These Healthy Blueberry Scones?
+What Ingredients are in These Blueberry Scones?

-The ingredients that you need to make healthy blueberry scones are pretty basic ingredients that you probably already have on hand.
+The ingredients that you need to make blueberry scones are pretty basic ingredients that you probably already have on hand.
 If you don’t, they will be easy to find.

 For this recipe you will need: